 Your concept.
 Our knowhow.
 Right here.
 Right now.

-Unionwear can make any type of sewn headwear, bag, or workwear from scratch.
-Send us your product and logo designs and we will help re-engineer them so we can meet your expectations of cost without sacrificing the integrity of your designs.
+Unionwear can make any type of sewn headwear, bag, binder, or portfolio Send us your product and logo designs and we will help re-engineer them so we can meet your expectations of cost without sacrificing the integrity of your designs.
 You can also pick one of our dozens of popular (or thousands of unpopular) bag and hat patterns and just choose colors and trims like handles for bags or closures for caps.
 We do stock the most popular styles of hats blank as well.

 After settling on price, guaranteeing a delivery date, and getting a purchase order, we prototype the products and stitch out the logos on new designs when necessary, or just have clients sign off on a long list of specifications on our regular patterns.
 Fabric and materials are ordered, goods are cut, and are generally embroidered before sewing begins to keep costs low and quality high.
 A few weeks later, your finished product is subject to rigorous quality inspection and shipped to you or drop shipped to your clients.